Franklinia: Description

-The flowers are fairly large and striking, measuring 7–10 cmacross and somewhat cup shaped.
+The flowers are fairly large and striking, measuring 7–10 cm across and somewhat cup shaped.
 They are solitary and each has five creamy–white petals surrounding golden-yellow stamens.

 The seed capsules require 12–14 months to mature.
 Unlike almost all angiosperms, Franklinia alatamaha exhibits zygotic dormancy.
 It pollinates in late summer or early autumn, is then dormant over winter, and only sets fruit during the subsequent summer.
 Female gametophytes are mature prior to pollination, with double fertilization occurring soon after pollination.
 The zygote becomes dormant immediately after fertilization with delay of development until the following summer.
 Initial development of endosperm occurs for up to 3 months after fertilization but comes to a standstill at winter's onset.
 With onset of the following summer, embryogenesis begins and endosperm development restarts.
 This overwinter zygotic dormancy is extremely rare among temperate angiosperms.

 Taxonomy

 Franklinia is thought to be closer in relation to the Asian genus Schima than to Gordonia.
 Recent DNA studies and examinations of floral ontogeny in the Theaceae place Franklinia together with Gordonia and Schima in a subtribe.
 Hybrid crosses have been produced between Franklinia alatamaha and Gordonia lasianthus, and between Franklinia alatamaha and Schima argentea.